JordanKotler/Masters/README.md

 ## Bin Packing Algorithm:

 - **Car Packing Problem.ipynb** is a Jupyter notebook file containing cells which process the data and use a bin packing algorithm to minimise bin sizes.
+- This script will not run unless you install Gurobi Optimiser 9.1